Event organisers need to ensure they keep their eyes on weather warnings and are ready to update event-goers when necessary.

 What can you do about the weather?

-Outdoor festivals, carnivals, markets and garden parties are often scheduled during the summer months.
-That’s because warm weather is a little more reliable.
-Now we’re seeing summer weddings in September, carnivals being pushed back until October and event organisers throwing everything behind fantastic festive spectaculars.
-The question event organisers must ask is this: if my upcoming event is cancelled because of bad weather, can I weather the storm financially?
+Cancellation is always a risk – The question event organisers must ask is this: if my upcoming event is cancelled because of bad weather, can I weather the storm financially?

 Irrecoverable costs include a variety of things, such as non-refundable deposits.
 Event organisers rely on ticket sales to cover these costs.
 But, if you have to cancel, you’re legally obliged to offer a refund.
 This could leave you knee deep in bills with no way to recoup the costs.

-Let’s say you’re planning a garden party or community market this October.
-You’ve already lost money postponing the original event to later in the year.
+Let’s say you’re planning a garden party or community market.
+Maybe you’ve already lost money postponing the original event to later in the year.
 The last thing you need is having to reschedule or cancel again.
 But that won’t stand in the way of the British weather.
 It might be a storm, high winds, heavy rainfall or even snow that means it’s unsafe for your event to go ahead.
-The safety of your guests and any staff/volunteers simply has to come first.
+The safety of your guests and any volunteers simply has to come first.

 We’re advising event organisers to expect the unexpected.
 Prepare for the bad weather with a back-up plan.
 Have a marquee on-hand or additional healthy and safety procedures in place to combat heavy rainfall.
 But always have peace of mind that you won’t lose out financially if you have Adverse Weather Insurance.